darkarnium/perimeterator/README.md

 in order to gain a better insight into exposure from the perspective of the "general internet".

+Currently, the Scanner only uses `nmap` with the (default `nmap-services`)[https://nmap.org/book/man-port-specification.html] provided port range for TCP/UDP services.
+This is in order to prevent scans from taking an extremely long time to complete per host, at the cost of some accuracy in the case where uncommon ports are in use.
+This is likely to be made user configurable in the near future.

-An example `Dockerfile` for this component can be found in the root of this repository (`scanner.Dockerfile`).
+An example `Dockerfile` for this component can be found in the root of this repository.
 As this component is likely not running inside of AWS, an IAM user and associated Access Key and Secret Key is created automatically for you if using the included Terraform configs for deployment.

 The following configuration is required to operate correctly.
 Once again, configuration is only possible through environment variables.
 A brief summary